mathscantor/mGDB/README.md

 --------------------------------------------------------------
 </pre>

-#### 1.3.4 Killing All GDB Processes (-g | --global)
+#### 1.3.4 Stopping All GDB Processes (-g | --global)
 **WARNING**: Please use this command only when you are very sure that you are the only one doing the debugging on the system **or** if there are unwanted GDB processes hooking onto your target processes.

 The `-g | --global` option just provides an easy way to hard reset the enviroment such that there won't be any gdb processes running anymore.
 <pre>
-root@gerald-ubuntu:/home/gerald/repositories/mGDB# ./kill_sessions.sh -g
+root@gerald-ubuntu:/home/gerald/repositories/mGDB# ./mGDB-client stop -g
 <span style="color:#7FFF00">[INFO]</span> Detaching all gdb processes in session 16-10-2023T13-34-34...
 <span style="color:#7FFF00">[INFO]</span> Detached gdb (10980) from test (9473)
 <span style="color:#7FFF00">[INFO]</span> Detached gdb (10982) from test (9443)